karolinabojkowska/task5/README.md

 ## Metadata report pipeline

+I made a report pipeline that takes advantage of two docker images for
+    1. retrieving metadata from the SRA database for a specific query (docker-pysradb) and saving it to TAB-separated file
+    2. making a pdf / html report with selected metrics from the TAB-separated file

 Bash script that makes metadata report for a given query is under the `pipelines` directory and is called `sra_metadata_report.sh`.

 To use it you must first clone the current repository.

 You need docker daemon for the pipeline to work.
 See https://docs.docker.com/engine/ for downloading docker.

-Usage :
+`sra_metadata_report.sh` usage :
 ```
 bash sra_query_report.sh <"query string"> <output_dir_absolute_path> <metics_file_format> ( pdf or html )
 ```
-The script takes three arguments
+The script takes three arguments:
 - query string : "a space separated list of key words"
 - output_dir_absolute_path : absolute path to the working directory where the results will be output
 - metrics_file_format : format of the output file - pdf or html